docker/docs/content/desktop/extensions-sdk/extensions/share.md

 ---
 title: Share your extension
-description: Docker extension distribution
+description: Share your extension with a share link
 keywords: Docker, extensions, share
 ---

-## Share your extension with others

 Once your extension image is accessible on Docker Hub, anyone with access to the image can install the extension.